Kunstmann: Ingredients

 Kunstmann claims to brew its beers according to the precepts of the Reinheitsgebot (using malts/barley, water, hops and yeast).
 The geographical location of their main factory, allows the usage of clean natural water.

 Historical Background

 Beer production in Valdivia dates from the early years of the German colonisation in southern Chile with Carlos Anwandter and his family being the first brewers in the area, after the opening of the Cerveceria Anwandter in 1851; such company was destroyed by the 1960 Valdivia earthquake.

-By the late 1980, early 1990's, the German-Chilean Kunstmann family decides to start experimenting with the production of beer at home, managing some moderate success with neighbors and family.
-In 1997, the production process is moved out of the family home in Valdivia and a small restaurant and factory is opened on the outskirts of the city in Torobayo called "La Cerveceria", thus creating the Sociedad Cervecera Valdivia Ltda which was founded by members of the Kunstmann Family.
+By the late 1980s and early 1990s, the German-Chilean Kunstmann family decides to start experimenting with the production of beer at home, managing some moderate success with neighbors and family.
+In 1997, the production process is moved out of the family home in Valdivia and a small restaurant and factory was opened on the outskirts of the city in Torobayo called "La Cerveceria", thus creating the Sociedad Cervecera Valdivia Ltda which was founded by members of the Kunstmann Family.